English language: Spread of Modern English

-As Modern English developed, explicit norms for standard usage were published, and spread through official media such as public education and state-sponsored publications.
+As Modern English developed, explicit norms for standard usage were published and spread through official media such as public education and state‑sponsored publications.
 In 1755, Samuel Johnson published his Dictionary of the English Language, which introduced standard spellings of words and usage norms.
-In 1828, Noah Webster published the American Dictionary of the English language to try to establish a norm for speaking and writing American English that was independent of the British standard.
-Within Britain, non-standard or lower class dialect features were increasingly stigmatised, leading to the quick spread of the prestige varieties among the middle classes.
+In 1828, Noah Webster published the American Dictionary of the English Language to establish a norm for speaking and writing American English independent of the British standard.
+Within Britain, non‑standard or lower‑class dialect features were increasingly stigmatised, leading to the rapid spread of the prestige varieties among the middle classes.

-In modern English, the loss of grammatical case is almost complete (it is now found only in pronouns, such as he and him, she and her, who and whom), and subject–verb–object word order is mostly fixed.
+In modern English, the loss of grammatical case is almost complete (it is now found only in pronouns, such as he and him, she and her, who and whom), and subject–verb–object word order is largely fixed.
 Some changes, such as the use of do-support, have become universalised.
-(Earlier English did not use the word do as a general auxiliary as Modern English does; at first it was only used in question constructions, and even then was not obligatory.
+(Earlier English did not use the word do as a general auxiliary as Modern English does; at first it was used only in question constructions, and even then it was not obligatory.
 Now, do-support with the verb have is becoming increasingly standardised.)
-The use of progressive forms in -ing, appears to be spreading to new constructions, and forms such as "had been being built" are becoming more common.
-Regularisation of irregular forms also slowly continues (e.g. dreamed instead of dreamt), and analytical alternatives to inflectional forms are becoming more common (e.g. more polite instead of politer).
+The use of progressive forms ending in -ing appears to be spreading to new constructions, and forms such as "had been being built" are becoming more common.
+Regularisation of irregular forms also continues slowly (e.g. dreamed instead of dreamt), and analytical alternatives to inflectional forms are becoming more common (e.g. more polite instead of politer).
 British English is also undergoing change under the influence of American English, fuelled by the strong presence of American English in the media.

 Geographical distribution

 EF English Proficiency Index 2019 in Europe:

 As of 2016, 400 million people spoke English as their first language, and 1.1 billion spoke it as a second language.
 English is the largest language by number of speakers, spoken by communities on every continent.
-Estimates of second language and foreign-language speakers vary greatly depending on how proficiency is defined, from 470 million to more than 1 billion.
-In 2003, David Crystal estimated that non-native speakers outnumbered native speakers by a ratio of three-to-one.
+Estimates of second‑language and foreign‑language speakers vary greatly depending on how proficiency is defined, ranging from 470 million to more than 1 billion.
+In 2003, David Crystal estimated that non‑native speakers outnumbered native speakers by a ratio of three to one.